Yashu-Simform/Python/README.md

             ![alt text](Outputs/static_methods.png)

--   <b>Remember</b>: When any insatnce tries to access the class variable or any methods interpreter tries to look it in instance's namespace first, then if not found it goes to class namespace.
+-   <b>Remember</b>: When any insatnce tries to access the class variable or any methods interpreter tries to look it in instance's namespace first, then if not found it goes to its ancestors namespace.
 It is called Method Resolution Order (MRO).